 Score 5 Despite recent attempts to improve access to government information, the average level of knowledge regarding government policy within the Polish public remains limited.
 Many citizens have little knowledge regarding major political and public institutions, and are unfamiliar with basic political facts.
 Reasons for this low level of policy knowledge include a tendency toward infotainment in many media outlets, the populist propaganda produced by the government party, and a general detachment from politics among the citizenry.
-Moreover, political parties, trade unions and most other professional associations do not properly perform their socialization function, and do not work to improve their members' policy knowledge.
-However, a segment of society has become more interested in politics due to strong dissatisfaction with the PiS government's policies.
+Moreover, political parties (which for the most part lack a broad membership base), trade unions and most other professional associations do not properly perform their socialization function, and do not work to improve their members' policy knowledge.
+However, a segment of society has become more interested in politics due to strong dissatisfaction with the PiS government's policies and the polarization of society.
+This became visible, for example, in the increased turnout for the European and national elections.